mitsuba-renderer/drjit/docs/freeze.rst

    func(base, x)

 Nested virtual function calls are supported when the inner base class pointer is passed as an argument to the outer function.
-However, nested calls are not supported when the outer function retrieves the callee pointer from class member variables
+However, due to implementation details nested calls are not supported when the outer function retrieves the callee pointer from class member variables

 .. code-block:: python

+   # Even though `A` is traversable, a frozen function with a call to
+   # ``nested_member`` will fail.
    class A(Base):
+      DRJIT_STRUCT = {
+         "s": BasePtr,
+      }

       s: BasePtr

       def nested(self, s, x):